dart-lang/site-www/src/tools/build_runner.md

 ---

-The [build_runner][] package provides general-purpose commands for generating files, optionally serving or testing the output files.
+The [build_runner][] package provides general-purpose commands for generating files, optionally serving or testing the generated files.

 <aside class="alert alert-info" markdown="1">
   **If you're a web developer:**